 Experience the magic of the rhythm of the rails and revel in the luxury of having nothing else to do but find the rhythm in your writing.

 - have new story or scene beginnings waiting to be transformed into larger pieces of writing – or new ways to approach and embellish your works-in-progress, sparked by your experiences on the retreat.

-- return home fulfilled and replenished, having enjoyed a day with the perfect balance of alone time, writing time, and time with other writerly souls.
+- return home fulfilled and replenished, having enjoyed a day with the perfect balance of free alone time, writing time, and time with other writerly souls.